The Public Protection Committee holds delegated responsibility for developing our public protection strategy.

 - provide quality assurance for professional conduct and register activities

-The committee will have up to eight members, recruited by the Chair who may be a BACP or lay (non-BACP) member.
-Each committee member will have one equal vote.
+The committee has up to eight members, and we're currently recruiting for four members.
+The Chair must be a BACP or lay (non-BACP) member.
+Each committee member has one equal vote.

 Carrying out the role

 - attend committee meetings fully prepared to participate and ensure key decisions are reached, having read all the information sent out